Fantastic Beasts: Art Department

 Collaborating with renowned production designer, Stuart Craig, Framestore's Art Department began a journey which spanned beyond a year on J.K.
 Rowling's Fantastic Beasts and Where to Find Them.
 Led by head of the department, Martin Macrae, the team worked on a range of designs across the eclectic mix of creatures featured in JK.Rowling's original book, working in close collaboration with director David Yates to bring Rowling's vision to life.

-The Art of the Film: Fantastic Beasts and Where to Find Them (Harper Collins) is out now and features a huge selection of Framestore's concept artwork.
+The Art of the Film: Fantastic Beasts and Where to Find Them (Harper Collins) features a huge selection of Framestore's concept artwork.
 See a selection below:

 'The Niffler is a British beast.
 Fluffy, black and long-snouted, this burrowing creature has a predilection for anything glittery.
 Nifflers are often kept by goblins to burrow deep into the earth for treasure.
 Though the Niffler is gentle and even affectionate, it can be destructive to belongings and should never be kept in a house.'